pymupdf/PyMuPDF/docs/widget.rst

 Widget
 ================

-This class represents a PDF Form field, also called "widget".
-Fields are a special case of annotations, which allow users with limited permissions to enter information in a PDF.
+This class represents a PDF Form field, also called a "widget".
+Throughout this documentation, we are using these terms synonymously.
+Fields technically are a special case of PDF annotations, which allow users with limited permissions to enter information in a PDF.
 This is primarily used for filling out forms.

 Like annotations, widgets live on PDF pages.
 Similar to annotations, the first widget on a page is accessible via :attr:`Page.firstWidget` and subsequent widgets can be accessed via the :attr:`Widget.next` property.

 *(Changed in version 1.16.0)* MuPDF no longer treats widgets as a subset of general annotations.
-Consequently, :attr:`Page.firstAnnot` and :meth:`Annot.next` will deliver non-widget annotations exclusively, and be *None* if only form fields exist on a page.
+Consequently, :attr:`Page.firstAnnot` and :meth:`Annot.next` will deliver **non-widget annotations exclusively**, and be *None* if only form fields exist on a page.
 Vice versa, :attr:`Page.firstWidget` and :meth:`Widget.next` will only show widgets.
 This design decision is purely internal to MuPDF; technically, links, annotations and fields have a lot in common and also continue to share the better part of their code within (Py-) MuPDF.

 **Class API**